Siege of San Sebastián: Second siege

 The French had built a coupure (inner wall) that stopped the redcoats from breaking through the defences.
 Hundreds of British soldiers were killed.
 Graham committed 750 volunteers from the 1st, 4th, and Light Divisions, but they were unable to push back the French defenders.
 A Portuguese brigade splashed across the Urumea River and attacked the eastern breach, but their drive also stalled.
 After two hours, the assault was a costly failure.
-The survivors hugged the ground to avoid the searing fire.
+The survivors hugged the ground to avoid the fire.

-After consulting with his artillery commander, Alexander Dickson, Graham chose to open fire on the coupure's inner wall, despite the risk of killing many British soldiers who lay so close under the barrier.
+After consulting with his artillery commander, Alexander Dickson, Graham chose to open fire on the coupure's inner wall, despite the risk of killing many British soldiers who lay close under the barrier.
 When the British heavy guns first fired over their heads, the survivors of the attack began to panic.
 But, when the smoke cleared, they saw that the big guns had wrecked most of the inner wall.
-With a yell, they charged, reached the top of the breach, and spilled into the city.
+They charged, reached the top of the breach, and spilled into the city.
 At the sight of their defence lines broken, the French retreated to the fortress on the hill of Urgull and by midday the besiegers had taken over the town.

-On inspection it was discovered that not a single shot had fallen short into the allied troops, even though they were fired from 600–800 yd for 20 minutes and that, aided by an explosion of ready grenades and live shells on the wall, few defenders survived uninjured.
-700 French were captured in the town which by now was in flames.
+On inspection it was discovered that not a single shot had fallen short into the allied troops, even though they were fired from 600–800 yd for 20 minutes and that, aided by an explosion of ready grenades and live shells stored for use on the wall, few defenders survived uninjured.
+About 700 French were captured in the town which by now was in flames.

-Rey and the rest of his surviving garrison held out until 5 September before asking for terms.
+Rey and the rest of his surviving garrison held out in the Castle until 5 September before asking for terms.
 The French commander formally surrendered on 8 September, and, in recognition of a noble defence, the remainder of the garrison stationed in the fortress was granted the honours of war by the Anglo-Portuguese forces.
 They marched out of the stronghold with shouldered arms, flags flying, to the sound of the drums.
 Their officers were permitted to retain their swords.